Oakley HP Intel Xeon Cluster (8,328 Cores)

 OSC also is home to the Ohio Interface Laboratory, which provides state-of-the-art graphics equipment and output services for computer graphics and animation.
-Members of the Science and Technology Support Group provide much of the information for this server.
+Members of the HPC Client Services group provide much of the information for this server.

 Welcome to OSC!
 If you are new to supercomputing, new to OSC, or simply interested in getting an account (if you don't already have one), we have some resources to help you.

 - Read about the basics of High Performance Computing (highly recommended for new users).

 - Learn more about our account allocation process, and how to get started.